keikai/doc/axyra/guides/convert-excel-to-pdf-java.md

 permalink: /axyra/guides/convert-excel-to-pdf-java
 ---

-Converting a spreadsheet to PDF on the server, with no Excel installed and no headless Office process.
-Axyra Sheets lays out pages the way a spreadsheet application would — page setup, print areas, scaling, freeze panes, fonts, borders, charts, and images — and writes the PDF itself.
+Converting Excel to PDF in Java helps applications share reports, invoices, and other spreadsheet documents in a format intended for viewing and printing.
+In this guide, we’ll use Axyra Sheets for Java to render an Excel workbook as PDF on the server, without installing Excel or running an Office process.
+We’ll start with a basic conversion, then configure sheet selection, page layout, fonts, watermarks, and PDF output options.

 # The one-liner